-All students take the MA's core module, Introduction to Pan-Romanticisms and a research methods module.
+All students take the MA's core module, Introduction to Pan-Romanticisms and a module on research methods.
 The other two options are chosen from the list below (please note: this list is subject to change).

-Tutors: Dr. Kate Astbury (French Literature), Dr Christina Lupton (English Literature), Dr. Sean Allan, Dr. James Hodkinson (German Literature), Dr. Loredana Polezzi, Dr Fabio Camilletti (Italian Literature)
+Tutors: variously Dr Christina Lupton, Dr David Taylor, Dr. Kate Astbury (French), Dr. Sean Allan, Dr. James Hodkinson (German Literature), Dr. Fabio Camilletti (Italian Literature)

-- The Lure of Italy, Dr Fabio Camilletti (Italian), Dr. Kate Astbury (French), Dr. Sean Allan (German)
+- The Lure of Italy, (Italian), Dr. Kate Astbury (French), Dr. Sean Allan (German)

 - Reason and Revolution in Eighteenth-Century France, Dr. Kate Astbury (French)

 - Politics and Opinion in Hanoverian Britain, Dr. Sarah Richardson (History)

 - Consumption and Culture in Eighteenth-Century Britain, Professor Mark Knights (History)

 - Relevant Philosophy, English, and language modules as available